SlothyKernel1314/pip_boy_ok_200/README.md

 Crediting the original author of the project (me) is not formally required, but it would obviously make me happy. :)

+## Issues / Bugs

+The layout is completely broken on some iPhones (6 / 7 in particular) + Safari browser.

+Some "header-lines" positioning issues on some configurations whose perimeter remains to be identified.

+Bad positioning of the map which causes an overflow on the header.

+Work in progress...

 <p align="center">

   <img src="https://raw.githubusercontent.com/IAmTerror/pip_boy_ok_200/master/img/fallout_vault_boy_readme.png?token=AHXXFAL3ZXIPDULYUOTL73DALMTW4" />